Things That Can Affect Your SmartStone

 The blackening of SmartStone or any other products manufactured with concrete is random and not yet well understood by the concrete industry.
 The blackening is beyond the control of manufacturers and does not affect the pavers’ structural performance.
 At present, the theory is that the blackening of concrete has something to do with the specific soil conditions in an area.
 Evidence of this is that neighbouring sites installed with concrete products will generally also show blackening.

-Discolouration or “differential curing” in especially larger products:
+Discolouration or “differential curing” in especially large products:

 An obvious variation in the colour of individual pavers, with a distinct light or dark-hued “frame” and a light or dark-hued “core” on the paver’s surface, might develop or be present when unpacking your pavers.